55th Anniversary Opera Extravaganza

 About the Show

-Lights!
-Camera!
-EXTRAVAGANZA!
-Join us for this milestone commemoration as we pull out all the stops to mark our 55th Anniversary.
-Revel in a tidal wave of sound and sensation as the Anchorage Opera Orchestra & Chorus perform a hit parade of famous and familiar melodies by Verdi, Puccini, Mozart, Tchaikovsky, Bellini, Offenbach…& more, from Aida, Norma, Turandot, Lakme, Nabucco, Suor Angelica, Tales of Hoffman, Cosi fan tutte…& more!
-Marvel at famous Guest Artists, including international stars and dynamic husband and wife duo, Jake and Jill Gardner, powerhouse tenor, Dinyar Vania and rising mezzo soprano star, Sandra Piques Eddy.
-Cheer for a wealth of Anchorage talent as they deliver unforgettable performances with engaging stage direction by Anchorage favorite, Teresa Pond.
-Be amazed by the Alaska Dance Theatre’s beautiful choreography, and more surprises!
+We’re pulling out all the stops for our 55th Anniversary celebration.
+We’ve assembled all the forces from Anchorage’s wealth of talent, to bring you not one, not two…but 15 different operas in one epic night at the PAC.
+Revel in a tidal wave of sound and sensation as the Anchorage Opera Orchestra & Chorus perform a hit parade of famous and familiar melodies by Verdi, Mozart, Tchaikovsky, Puccini, Offenbach…& more, from from Aida, Norma, Turandot, Lakmé, Nabucco, Suor Angelica, Tales of Hoffmann, Così fan tutte …& more!
+Marvel with us at internationally famous Guest Stars, including international stars and dynamic husband and wife duo, Jake and Jill Gardner, powerhouse tenor, Dinyar Vania and Metropolitan Opera singer, mezzo soprano, Sandra Piques Eddy.
+Be amazed by the Alaska Dance Theatre’s exquisite choreography.
+Cheer for engaging stage direction by Cyrano’s Teresa Pond.
+You’ll be humming famous melodies long after the curtain comes down!
+A night to remember that will make your spirit soar.

 Dinyar Vania, has recently emerged as one of the country’s most exciting young tenors and makes his debut with Anchorage Opera.
 With a voice that combines both power and beauty, he has earned critical acclaim portraying several of the most beloved roles in opera, including Cavaradossi in Tosca, Don José in Carmen, Alfredo in La Traviata, the Duke in Rigoletto, Rodolfo in La bohème, Pinkerton in Madama Butterfly, Des Grieux in Manon Lescaut, Cassio in Otello, Turiddu in Cavalleria Rusticana, Dick Johnson in La fanciulla del West.
 No stranger to new works, Mr. Vania Ettore appeared in the world premiere of Kimmo Hakola’s La Fenice with the Savolinna Festival and as Ovidio in Martín’s Before Night Falls with Florida Grand Opera.
 He made his Carnegie Hall debut as soloist in Beethoven’s Symphony No. 9, which he has also sung with the Harrisburg Symphony.
 Other concert appearances include singing as soloist with the Naples Philharmonic in a gala holiday series, and with the Jacksonville Symphony in an all-Verdi evening.
 In 2015, Mr. Vania was honored as a distinguished alumni by Onondaga Community College, naming him as one their ‘Alumni Faces’ for his professional achievements and contributions to the college and community.
 He has also been awarded Syracuse Opera’s ‘Artist of the Year’ award, First Place in the Giulio Gari Vocal Competition, Second Prize in the Licia Albanese-Puccini Competition and was a semi-finalist in Placido Domingo’s Operalia in Madrid, Spain.
 For more about Dinyar Vania visit his website: CLICK HERE